 Simple living is also more sustainable and environmentally friendly when you consume less meat, go zero waste or become more mindful of where your clothes are made.

 9 Simple living tips: how to live a simple life and be happy

 Here are some small tips that can mean incredible changes in simplifying your life:

 1. Quieten the digital noise

-Our smartphones are both incredible tools – and also enormous sources of stress.
+Our smartphones are both incredible tools and enormous sources of stress.